reTHINK-project/specs/tutorials/development-of-hyperties.md

 ### Getting Started

 So you have decided for the Hyperty Concept and now ask yourself where to start.
 This section describes the basic steps any developer needs to undertake to develop Hyperties.
+The source code of the Hello World Hyperty used as example, can be found [here](https://github.com/reTHINK-project/dev-hyperty/tree/master/src/hello-world)

-1) Install the Service Framework
+1) Clone the [Hyperty Toolkit Repo](https://github.com/reTHINK-project/dev-hyperty-toolkit/blob/master/README.md), the [Hyperty Repo](https://github.com/reTHINK-project/dev-hyperty) and Install the toolkit:

 ```
 npm install
-jspm install
 ```

+Create a new folder for your Hyperty at `src` folder and work there.

 2) Select or specify the descriptor of the Hyperty Data Objects in json-schema.
 Let's assume we define a simple Hello Hyperty object: